 Using Google Assignments

-Click on the Google Assignments tool, if this is the first time using Google Assignments you will be prompted to login into your Google account.
-Use your UM System ID and password here to authenticate, if logged into a personal Google account you are given the option to Switch account.
-If you are logged into your personal account click the Switch account button and authenticate with your UMsystem account.
+Click on the Google Assignments tool.
+If this is your first time using Google Assignments, you will be prompted to login into your Google account.
+Use your UM System ID and password here to authenticate; if logged into a personal Google account, you are given the option to Switch Account.
+If you are logged into your personal account, click the Switch Account button and authenticate with your UM system account.

-Once you click Continue you are then taken into the Create a Google Assignment interface.
-Set the different options and then click create.
-You can set the Originatity Checker upload any needed files for your students, set points, due date and add a rubric.
+Once you click Continue, you are then taken into the Create a Google Assignment interface.
+Set the different options, and then click Create.
+You can set the Originality Checker to upload any needed files for your students, set points, due date and add a rubric.
 Detailed instructions can be found below through Google.
-When done click Create.
+When done, click Create.

-When using Google Assignments Google creates an Assignments folder in your Google Drive.
-In this Assignments folder you will notice subfolders for each class that you use Assignments in.
+When using Google Assignments, Google creates an Assignments folder in your Google Drive.
+In this Assignments folder, you will notice subfolders for each class in which you use Assignments.
 The same is true for your students.
 Do not alter this folder.

 Using Google Drive

 If you don’t need the functionality of Google Assignments but want to embed content into your assignments or other places in your class via the Rich Text Editor, you can use the Google Drive tool.
 If you are using the original Canvas Rich Text Editor, look for a downward facing V on the toolbar.
 Clicking that, you will see a set of Tools listed, including Google Drive.

 Should you be using the newer content editor, click the electric plug at the end of the toolbar.

 Then search for Google Drive.

 You will need to authenticate with your UM System account and password.
 Once authenticated, you are presented with a menu where you can choose the file to embed or attach.
 You are given the option to embed files or attach them via a link.
 Choose the appropriate method, and your file will be added from Google Drive.